 DONATE: Donate: Fight back against unaccountable politicians and the erosion of our democracy

-But this is just the tip of the iceberg.
-The rest of the bill could silence charities, unions and campaign organisations like Best for Britain by changing the rules around joint campaigning.
+A bill like the Elections Bill could silence charities, unions and campaign organisations like Best for Britain by changing the rules around joint campaigning.
 This could also diminish the power of progressive ideas by placing obstacles in the way of electoral pacts.
+The bill also grants increased powers to the Government and weakens the independent regulator of elections, the Electoral Commission.

 In addition to reducing the power of civil society, the bill proposes to increase the power of Ministers to act unilaterally and decide which organisations can be proscribed from campaigning.

-In combination with the recently passed Police, Crime, Sentencing and Courts bill, which will allow the Home Secretary to determine whether protest is acceptable or not, the Elections Bill constitutes an insidious power grab which will ultimately erode our democratic right to free expression and limit the potential for individuals across society to hold power to account.
+In combination, these bills constitute an insidious power grab which will ultimately erode our democratic right to free expression and limit the potential for individuals across society to hold power to account.

 Will you spare £10 in the fight for our democratic rights?